ANNOUNCEMENT AND CALL FOR APPLICATIONS

 - Meaningful use of technology to support student learning (in the case of innovation projects focusing on technology, integration);

 Projects should be completed within one year, and a short final, narrative report will be required within three months of project completion.
 There’s no need to submit a financial report.

 Questions regarding budget and personnel cost calculation, as well as the applications and reporting information should be directed to Veronika Csapó of ACRO at: firstname.lastname@example.org.

-If applicants wish to meet with faculty members at the CTL to discuss their teaching project ideas, please contact Michael Kozakowski at: KozakowskiM@ceu.edu
+If applicants wish to meet with faculty members at the Elkana Center to discuss their teaching project ideas, please contact Michael Kozakowski at: KozakowskiM@ceu.edu